 Learn more about the spread of the fire.

 With Pete Zymanczyk

-Filmed in front of the memorial to the Insurance Fire Brigades, at the London Fire Brigade in London, so excuse the noise of fire engines.
+Filmed in front of the memorial to the Insurance Fire Brigades, at the London Fire Brigade in London.

 How the fire was fought

 At the time of the Great Fire, no fire brigades existed to slow the advance of the flames.
 Instead people fought fires with the help of their friends and neighbours.
 Even King Charles II and his brother the Duke of York, were directly involved in fighting the fire.